 - Listen to employees to make them feel an important part of the organization.

 A robust platform for successful training content development and delivery is imperative for companies.
-Modern training and support technologies like the one provided by Whatfix empower companies to redefine the way their employees and application users learn.
+Modern training and support technologies like the one provided such as what we provide at Whatfix empower companies to redefine the way their employees and application users learn.

 8. Celebrate professional and personal milestones

 Recognizing life milestones such as birthdays, weddings, and parenthood is a great way to show your employees that they are valued and cared for.
-It fosters a sense of community at the workplace and encourages employees to remain at your organization.
-Genuine appreciation of career milestones helps employees feel more connected to the organization and inspires them to add more value in the years to come.
+It fosters a sense of community and shows support for their lives outside of the office.

 9. Create a welcoming work environment